AfuLD/p2p-copy/docs/api.md

 # API Reference

 This section documents the public API of `p2p_copy`.
+For module structure, see [Module Layout](./layout.md).
 Generated from source code docstrings.

 ## Core Functions